+(b) Is under the age of 18 years and willfully and lewdly commits any lewd or lascivious act, other than acts constituting the crime of sexual assault, upon or with the body, or any part or member thereof, of a child under the age of 14 years, with the intent of arousing, appealing to, or gratifying the lust or passions or sexual desires of that person or of that child.
+2. Except as otherwise provided in subsection 3,1 subsections 4 and 5, a years, with the intent of arousing, appealing to, or gratifying the lust or passions or sexual desires of that person or of that child.

+2. Except as otherwise provided in [subsection 3,] subsections 4 and 5, a person who commits lewdness with a child under the age of 14 years is guilty of a category A felony and shall be punished by imprisonment in the state prison for life with the possibility of parole, with eligibility for parole beginning when a minimum of 10 years has been served, and may be further punished by a fine of not more than

+3. Except as otherwise provided in subsection 4, a person who commits lewdness with a child who is 14 or 15 years of age is guilty of a category B felony and shall be punished by imprisonment in the state prison for a minimum term of not less than 1 year and a maximum term of not more than 10 years and may be further punished by a fine of not more than \$10,000.

+4. [A] Except as otherwise provided in subsection 5, a person who commits lewdness with a child and who has been previously convicted of:

+(a) Lewdness with a child pursuant to this section or any other sexual offense against a child; or

+(b) An offense committed in another jurisdiction that, if committed in this State, would constitute lewdness with a child pursuant to this section or any other sexual offense against a child,

+→ is guilty of a category A felony and shall be punished by imprisonment in the state prison for life without the possibility of parole.

+[44] 5.
+A person who is under the age of 18 years and who commits lewdness with a child under the age of 14 years commits a delinquent act.

+6. For the purpose of this section, "other sexual offense against a child" has the meaning ascribed to it in subsection [5] 6 of NRS 200.366.

+201.295 As used in NRS 201.295 to 201.440, inclusive, and section 12 of this act, unless the context otherwise requires:

-(a) Is 18 years of age or older and willfully and lewdly commits any lewd or
+1. "Adult" means a person 18 years of age or older.

-- lascivious act, other than acts constituting the crime of sexual assault, upon or with the body, or any part or member thereof, of a child under the age of 14 years, with the intent of arousing, appealing to, or gratifying the lust or passions or sexual desires of that person or of that child. - 2.
-Except as otherwise provided in [subsection 3,] subsections 4 and 5, a person who commits lewdness with a child under the age of 14 years is guilty of a category A felony and shall be punished by imprisonment in the state prison for life with the possibility of parole, with eligibility for parole beginning when a minimum of 10 years has been served, and may be further punished by a fine of not more than \$10,000. - 3.
-Except as otherwise provided in subsection 4, a person who commits lewdness with a child who is 14 or 15 years of age is guilty of a category B felony and shall be punished by imprisonment in the state prison for a minimum term of not less than 1 year and a maximum term of not more than 10 years and may be further punished by a fine of not more than \$10,000. - 4.
-[A] Except as otherwise provided in subsection 5, a person who commits lewdness with a child and who has been previously convicted of: - (a) Lewdness with a child pursuant to this section or any other sexual offense against a child: or - (b) An offense committed in another jurisdiction that, if committed in this State, would constitute lewdness with a child pursuant to this section or any other sexual offense against a child, - → is guilty of a category A felony and shall be punished by imprisonment in the state prison for life without the possibility of parole. - [4.]
-5. A person who is under the age of 18 years and who commits lewdness with a child under the age of 14 years commits a delinquent act. - 6.
-For the purpose of this section, "other sexual offense against a child" has the meaning ascribed to it in subsection [5] 6 of NRS 200.366. - Sec.
-16. NRS 201.295 is hereby amended to read as follows: - 201.295 As used in NRS 201.295 to 201.440, inclusive, and section 12 of this act, unless the context otherwise requires: - "Adult" means a person 18 years of age or older. - "Child" means a person less than 18 years of age. - "Induce" means to persuade, encourage, inveigle or entice. - "Prostitute" means a male or female person who for a fee, monetary consideration or other thing of value engages in sexual intercourse, oral-genital contact or any touching of the sexual organs or other intimate parts of a person for the purpose of arousing or gratifying the sexual desire of either person. - "Prostitution" means engaging in sexual conduct with another person in return for a fee, monetary consideration or other thing of value. - "Sexual conduct" means any of the acts enumerated in subsection 4. - "Transports" means to transport or cause to be transported, by any means of conveyance, into, through or across this State, or to aid or assist in obtaining such transportation. - Sec.
-17. NRS 201.520 is hereby amended to read as follows: - "Sexual conduct" means: 201.520
+2. "Child" means a person less than 18 years of age.

+3. "Induce" means to persuade, encourage, inveigle or entice.

+4. "Prostitute" means a male or female person who for a fee, monetary consideration or other thing of value engages in sexual intercourse, oral-genital contact or any touching of the sexual organs or other intimate parts of a person for the purpose of arousing or gratifying the sexual desire of either person.

+5. "Prostitution" means engaging in sexual conduct with another person in return for a fee, monetary consideration or other thing of value.

+6. "Sexual conduct" means any of the acts enumerated in subsection 4.

+7. "Transports" means to transport or cause to be transported, by any means of conveyance, into, through or across this State, or to aid or assist in obtaining such transportation.

+201.520 "Sexual conduct" means:

+- 1. Ordinary sexual intercourse; - Anal intercourse;